 Last fall, my husband, kids and I packed into a newly-purchased RV and set out to see the country.
 We committed to spending 8 weeks on the road, but we’ve now been traveling for four months, spending 24/7 together.
 The trip has been amazing, but it’s also made me think about my approach to parenting and how our family functions as a unit.
 It has left me with some pretty clear ideas of where we have room for improvement.

-Not all families have embarked on something as wild as an 11,000-mile road trip, but nearly all families experienced significant change in 2020.
-Whether it was adapting to working from home, navigating the anxieties of a pandemic, or adjusting to not seeing friends and family, 2020 challenged all of us.
+Not all families have embarked on something as wild as an 11,000-mile road trip, but nearly all families experienced significant change last year.
+Whether it was adapting to working from home, navigating the anxieties of a pandemic, or adjusting to not seeing friends and family, 2021 challenged all of us.

 Listen To and Honoring The Kids’ Feelings